On a reverse H\"older inequality for Schr\"odinger operators: Introduction

-The rest of this paper is organized as follows: In Section \ref{sec2} we prove Theorem \ref{thm1}.
+In Section \ref{sec2} we prove Theorem \ref{thm1}.
 Compared with the previous results \cite{K,Ch} based on rearrangements of functions, our approach works also for negative potentials and for non-symmetric coefficients $a_{ij}$.
-It is completely different approach and is based on a combination between the Fefferman-Phong inequality and the classical Moser's iteration technique.
+We use a completely different approach based on a combination between the Fefferman-Phong inequality and the classical Moser's iteration technique.
+By making use of a two-dimensional analogue of the Fefferman-Phong inequality, we obtain a reverse H\"older inequality for $n=2$ as well.
+See Section \ref{sec3} for details.

 Throughout this paper, we denote $A \lesssim B$ to mean $A \leq CB$ with unspecified constant $C>0$ which may be different at each occurrence.